lamhq/tech-notes/pages/devops/aws/networking/vpc/security.md

 You can block IP addresses using network ACLs (not security groups).

+All subnets must (and can only) be associated with a network ACL.
+If you don’t do this manually it will be associated with the default network ACL.

 You can associate a network ACL with multiple subnets.

-Each subnet can and must be associated with only 1 network ACL.
-When you associate a network ACL with a subnet, the previous association is removed.
+Network ACLs do not filter traffic between instances in the same subnet.

+Changes to NACLs take effect immediately.

+Example:

 **Inbound**: